marcoverpas/Leeds_lectures_2026/README.md

 src="https://github.com/marcoverpas/figures/blob/main/Fig1_IO_SIM.png" width="900">
 </figure>

 We can now use the model to perform experiments.
-For instance, one might ask what happens when government spending is increased (from $20 to $30).
+For instance, one might ask what happens when government spending is increased.
 The figures below show the responses of selected variables.

 <figure>
 <img